2007 Louisiana gubernatorial election

 The 2007 Louisiana gubernatorial election was held on October 20.
-The filing deadline for candidates was September 6.
-On the day of the election, all 12 candidates competed in an open jungle primary.
-Bobby Jindal won the election with 54%.
+Democratic incumbent Kathleen Blanco did not run for re-election to a second term in office.
+Bobby Jindal won the election in the open jungle primary, capturing a majority of the vote and obviating the need for a run-off election.

 This was the first time since 1968 in which the winner of a Louisiana gubernatorial election was of the same party as the incumbent president.
-Incumbent Governor Kathleen Blanco did not seek reelection amid poor approval ratings.
+This was also the only governorship that Republicans flipped during George W. Bush's second term.

 Background

-Elections in Louisiana, with the exception of U.S. presidential elections (and congressional races from 2008 until 2010), follow a variation of the open primary system called the jungle primary.
-Candidates of any and all parties are listed on one ballot; voters need not limit themselves to the candidates of one party.
-Unless one candidate takes more than 50% of the vote in the first round, a run-off election is then held between the top two candidates, who may in fact be members of the same party.
-This scenario occurred in the 7th District congressional race in 1996, when Democrats Chris John and Hunter Lundy made the runoff for the open seat, and in 1999, when Republicans Suzanne Haik Terrell and Woody Jenkins made the runoff for Commissioner of Elections.
+Louisiana state elections, with the exception of U.S. presidential elections (and congressional races from 2008 until 2010), followed a variation of the open primary system called the jungle primary.
+Candidates of any and all parties are listed on one ballot, and unless one candidate takes more than 50 percent of the vote in the first round, a run-off election is then held between the top two candidates, who may in fact be members of the same party.